- Before the ACA was implemented, 90% of individual health plans didn’t provide any routine maternity benefits.

 - Maternity coverage is now included on all new plans, and premiums can no longer be based on gender.

 - ACA provisions that improve coverage for women have faced major legal challenges.

 - The ACA improved access to highly effective, long-term contraceptives now, without a cost barrier.

 - Hundreds of thousands of women remain in a coverage gap in states that have not implemented ACA’s Medicaid expansion.

-For women in the United States, health insurance has come a very long way in the last several years, thanks in large part to the dramatic improvements and consumers protections brought about by Obamacare.
+For women in the United States, health insurance has come a very long way in the last several years, thanks in large part to the dramatic improvements and consumer protections brought about by the Affordable Care Act (aka Obamacare).
 This is particularly true in the individual market, where previous reforms and mandates had rarely applied.

 Most of the law’s provisions were implemented at the beginning of 2014.
 Prior to that, more than half of individual plans charged higher premiums for a 40-year-old female non-smoker than for a 40-year-old male smoker.
 The practice of charging women more than men for the exact same coverage was costing women roughly $1 billion per year by 2012.